GreenwichDB/GreenwichDB/README.md

 ## How does it work?

 Simple.
 We have a `dbFunctions` table and a `greenwich` table.
 What we do, is define our functions on `dbFunctions`, then when you call `GetDB` iterate through each function and return an instance of it.
-This means that you don't have to do `dbFunctions:Set("hello", "key", "value")` - simply `Grenwich:GetDB("hello"):Set("key", "value")`
+This means that you don't have to do `dbFunctions:Set("hello", "key", "value")` - simply just `Grenwich:GetDB("hello"):Set("key", "value")`

 ## Usage

-To require Greenwich, simple append the following code to your script:
+To require Greenwich, simply append the following code to your script:

 ```lua
 local ServerStorage = game:GetService("ServerStorage")